danweiner/learning-p5-js/README.md

 See this video on [let vs var](https://www.youtube.com/watch?v=q8SHaDQdul0) (and even const) and this [article](https://www.sitepoint.com/demystifying-javascript-variable-scope-hoisting/) which discuss function and block scope for variables in JavaScript and the concept of hoisting.

+## Loop inside the main loop

+Display doesn't update until the end of draw() is reached.
+This is critical to remember when using while and for loops.
+These loops serve the purpose of repeating something in the context of *one cycle* through draw().
+They are a loop inside of the sketch's main loop, draw().

+To display one line at a time, we need a global variable in combination with the very looping nature of draw() itself.

+See [this example]() where lines display, one at a time, from y = 0 until y = height.

+The next exercise is tricky.
+It implements the above example but [using a for loop]().